-On May 8, 2020, the Company refinanced the existing Flatbush Gardens loan with a \$329 million, twelve-year secured first mortgage note with New York Community Bank.
-The note matures on June 1, 2032, and bears interest at 3.125% through May 2027 and thereafter at the prime rate plus 2.75%, subject to an option to fix the rate.
-The note requires interest-only payments through May 2027, and monthly principal and interest payments thereafter based on a 30-year amortization schedule.
-The Company has the option to prepay all (but not less than all) of the unpaid balance of the note prior to the maturity date, subject to certain prepayment premiums, as defined.
+On February 18, 2021, the Company refinanced the existing 141 Livingston Street loan with a \$100 million, ten-year secured first mortgage note with Citi Real Estate Funding Inc. The note matures on March 6, 2031, bears interest at 3.21% and requires interest-only payments for the entire term.
+The Company has the option to prepay all (but not less than all) of the unpaid balance of the note within three months of maturity, without a prepayment premium.

 The Company's ownership interest in its initial portfolio of properties, which includes the Tribeca House, Flatbush Gardens and the two Livingston Street properties, was acquired in the formation transactions in connection with the private offering.
 These properties are owned by the LLC subsidiaries, which are managed by the Company through the Operating Partnership.
 The Operating Partnership's interests in the LLC subsidiaries generally entitle the Operating Partnership to all cash distributions from, and the profits and losses of, the LLC subsidiaries other than the preferred distributions to the continuing investors who hold Class B LLC units in these LLC subsidiaries.
-The continuing investors own an aggregate amount of 26,317,396 Class B LLC units, representing 59.6% of the Company's common stock on a fully diluted basis.
-Accordingly, the Operating Partnership's interests in the LLC subsidiaries entitle the Operating Partnership to receive 40.4% of the aggregate distributions from the LLC subsidiaries.
+The continuing investors own an aggregate amount of 26,317,396 Class B LLC units, representing 62.1% of the Company's common stock on a fully diluted basis.
+Accordingly, the Operating Partnership's interests in the LLC subsidiaries.
 The Company, through the Operating Partnership, owns all of the ownership interests in the Aspen property, the Clover House property, the 10 West 65th Street property and the 1010 Pacific Street property.